-The islands walking trails vary from easy, mainly flat walking to the harder terrain of goat herders’ tracks.
-Walking the ravines or ancient paths that link tiny villages offer dramatic landscape and ocean panoramas.
+The island’s walking trails vary from easy, mainly flat walking to the harder terrain of goat herders’ tracks.
+Walking the ravines or ancient paths that link tiny villages offers dramatic landscape and ocean panoramas.
 You can see why there was a need to create their own whistling language to communicate across these impressive gorges.
-This language ‘Silbo Gomera’ was declared by UNESCO in 2009 as part of Intangible Cultural Heritage of Humanity.
-This landscape, more than any other factor, helped to cultivate the islands history and culture
+This language ‘Silbo Gomera’ was declared by UNESCO in 2009 as part of the Intangible Cultural Heritage of Humanity.
+This landscape, more than any other factor, helped to cultivate the island’s history and culture.

 Cyclists can enjoy the rugged terrain and many cycle paths.
 There is a combination of road cycling and dirt road cycling.
 Some of the routes are not ideal for anyone that suffers from vertigo!
-For cyclists remember that there is little flat surface on the island so most of your cycling will be up or down hills.
+For cyclists remember that there are limited flat surfaces on the island so most of your cycling will be up or down hills.

 Bird Watchers and horticulturists are also in for a treat on the island.
 Bolle’s and Laurel Pigeons, Corey Shearwater are to be found.
 The Hotel Jardín Tecina has over 50 plants that are not native to the island and is also home to the award-winning Eco Finca Tecina – a 100% organic garden.

 Talking about food and drink there are lots of great restaurants that serve fish caught that morning along with locally grown fruit and vegetables.
 Sample El almogrote or some of the other Gomeran cheeses or the local palm honey.
-Try the restaurant at Mirador de Abrante for great views, excellent food and at certain times an explanation on Silbo Gomero (the local whistling language).
+Try the restaurant at Mirador de Abrante for great views, excellent food, and at certain times an explanation of Silbo Gomero (the local whistling language).

-The island has a few hotels, apartments and house stays.
-If you want a holiday with sporting facilities, spa, golf course, good food and bars then stay in Playa de Santiago.
-The Hotel Jardín Tecina has the only golf course on the island along with tennis, squash courts, swimming pools, a banana plantation and easy access to a couple of beautiful beaches. www.jardin-tecina.com/en/
+The island has a few hotels, apartments, and houses.
+If you want a holiday with sporting facilities, a spa, golf course, good food, and bars then stay in Playa de Santiago.
+The Hotel Jardín Tecina has the only golf course on the island along with tennis, squash courts, swimming pools, a banana plantation, and easy access to a couple of beautiful beaches.

 My thanks to Lawrence Peachey for his blog on the beautiful island of La Gomera.

-A trip to the island can be booked via your local Travel Agent, Travel Homeworker or Tour Operator such as Fred Holidays, Prestige Holidays, Classic Collection, Sovereign, Kuoni or TUI.
+A trip to La Gomera can be booked via your local Travel Agent, Travel Homeworker, or Tour Operator such as Fred Holidays, Prestige Travel, Classic Collection, Sovereign, Kuoni, or TUI.